Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 1. Introduction

 One of the most mysterious episodes in J.R.R.
 Tolkien's The Lord of the Rings is the encounter between the hobbits and a Barrow-wight - an evil, embodied, ghostly creature, created through necromancy and acting as an agent of Sauron under the direction of the Witch King of Angmar, leader of the Ringwraiths (Tolkien 1954-5).
 The episode was not included in Peter Jackson's The Lord of the Rings film trilogy, and as such is little known or discussed outside of Tolkien fandom and - somewhat surprisingly - the gaming fraternity (Jackson 2001-3).
-This article presents a reading of The Lord of the Rings wherein the life of the hobbits is temporarily taken by the Barrow-wight, and later restored by Tolkien's God of Middle-earth - Eru, who is also manifest therein as Tom Bombadil.
-In all discussions to date the hobbits are assumed to have remained in an unconscious state during their barrow cavern detention, prior to eventual recovery.
-However, upon closer reading, Tolkien provides statements pointing to the fatal nature of the encounter, and their timely resurrection.
+However, this was altered somewhat when, during September 2024, an abbreviated and time-displaced (from Third Age to Second Age) version of the encounter between Elves and Barrow-wights briefly featured in season two, episode four of the Amazon television series The Rings of Power.

+This article presents a reading of The Lord of the Rings Barrow-wights episode wherein the life of the hobbits is temporarily taken by the Barrow-wight, and later restored by Eru, Tolkien's God of Middle-earth who is manifest therein as Tom Bombadil.
+In all reading and discussions to date of this text the hobbits are assumed to have remained in an unconscious state during their barrow cavern detention, prior to eventual recovery.
+However, upon closer reading, Tolkien provides statements indicating the fatal nature of the encounter, and the subsequent timely resurrection by Bombadil.
 The similar 'resurrection' and return of Gandalf the Grey as Gandalf the White following his battle with the Balrog of Khazad-dûm is well known and accepted by readers of The Lord of the Rings.
-It is also a highlight of the Jackson films, wherein it ends the first part and opens the second.
+It is also a highlight of the Jackson film trilogy, wherein it ends the first part and opens the second.
 A similar happenstance for the hobbit party early in their quest to destroy the One Ring would, however, come as no small surprise.
-Whether such a reading is faithful to the professor's original intent - an intent subject, during his lifetime, to variation - and as the present author believes, or merely Graham Handcockish wishful thinking, remains to be seen.
-The argument is therefore put that within this episode which takes place during the early stages of The Lord of the Rings, dead hobbits are resurrected.
+The argument is therefore put that within this Barrow-wight episode which takes place during the early stages of The Lord of the Rings, dead hobbits are resurrected.

 2. From Bombadil to Bree

-In The Lord of the Rings the hobbit party led by Frodo Baggins passes through the Barrow Downs on 28-29 September 3018 Third Age (TA), on their way to Bree after spending the previous two days (26-27 September 3018 TA) in the house of Tom Bombadil and his wife Goldberry.
+In The Lord of the Rings the hobbit party led by Frodo Baggins travel easterly through the Barrow Downs on 28-29 September 3018 Third Age (TA), on their way to Bree after spending the previous two days (26-27 September 3018 TA) in the house of Tom Bombadil and his wife Goldberry.
 The house was situated at the head of the Withywindle River, adjacent to the eastern edge of the Old Forest and within the western edge of the Barrow Downs (refer map below).

 The hobbits journey through the Barrow Downs.
 Source: Strachey 1981.

 Prior to encountering Bombadil and Goldberry, on 26 September three of the hobbits become trapped and almost suffocate in the roots of an old, sentient, male willow tree.
 In that instance, they are only saved through unexplained and timely intervention by Tom Bombadil.
 He is able to force their release by threatening damage to its roots - a threat the sentient willow tree finds it impossible to ignore.
 In turn, and after a period of rest, the hobbits' subsequent passage through the Barrow Downs is disrupted by a deadly encounter with a Barrow-wight.
-Once again, Bombadil intervenes 'out of the blue' and saves the hobbits.
+Once again, Bombadil eventually intervenes 'out of the blue' and saves the hobbits.
+It can be seen from the map above, wherein their route between 25-29 September is marked in red, that the hobbits' simple path due east and northeast from Bombadil's house turns upon itself in a loop and includes an unintentional overnight stay in a barrow cavern (tomb) as captives of the Barrow-wight.

-The idea of a Barrow-wight was not Tolkien's alone.
-It derives from British tradition, along with Nordic and Germanic mythology, wherein they are referred to as draugars.
-Extant physical examples of ancient barrows were first encountered by Tolkien during his youth (Martinez 2015).
-Stories of ghostly figures haunting grave sites are nothing new, either in the real world or fantasy fiction.
-Within Tolkien's expansive legendarium, a barrow is a burial mound (tomb) made from a variety of materials, though primarily earth and stone, and containing a body and related artifacts such as gold, silver, jewellery and swords.
+Within Tolkien's expansive legendarium, a barrow is a burial mound or tomb made from a variety of materials, though primarily earth and stone, and containing a body and related personal mementos or artifacts such as gold, silver, jewellery and swords.
 Tolkien's Barrow Downs (also known in his Elvish Sindarin language as Tyrn Gorthad, meaning wraith burial mound) is an area of Middle-earth which forms part of what was once known as the Kingdom of Cardolan, within greater Arnor.
 It is situated adjacent to, and east of, the Old Forest, which in turn abuts on the Shire to the west.
 Bree is located northeast of the Barrow Downs.
+The map above and graphic below geographically places the approximately 10-15 square mile site.

 As the name would imply, the Barrow Downs is a treeless, hilly area distinguished by a variety of ancient earth and stone barrows and monuments similar to Stonehenge, though not as elaborately arranged.

 Numerous fan videos in recent times have outlined the history of Arnor, Cardolan and the Barrow Downs.
-Some of these are reference below.
+Some of these are referenced below.
 The barrows on Tolkien’s Barrow Downs go back as far as the beginning of the First Age, some 7,000 years prior to the passage of the hobbits in 3018 TA.
 Tolkien informs the reader:

 It is said that the mounds of Tyrn Gorthad, as the Barrowdowns were called of old, are very ancient, and that many were built in the days of the old world of the First Age by the forefathers of the Edain, before they crossed the Blue Mountains into Beleriand, of which Lindon is all that now remains.
 (The Lord of the Rings, Appendix A, I, iii, Eriador, Arnor, and the Heirs of Isildur).

 The Edain were an early race of Men, so named by the Elves with whom they fought against Melkor during the First Age.
-Their forefathers were the initial race of Men on Arda (Middle-earth) present at the beginning of the First Age and known as the Hildórien
+Their forefathers were the initial race of Men on Arda (Middle-earth) present at the beginning of the First Age and known as the Hildórien.

 Those hills were therefore revered by the Dúnedain after their return; and there many of their kings and lords are buried.
 (The Lord of the Rings, Appendix A, I, iii, Eriador, Arnor, and the Heirs of Isildur).